Skip to content

 What is Day of the Dead?

-To be clear, Día de Los Muertos (“Day of the Dead”) is not the Mexican version of Halloween.
-Many believe Día de Los Muertos serves as a passageway between the real and spirit worlds so that loved ones can cross over and visit with their families.
+To be clear, Día de los Muertos (“Day of the Dead”) is not the Mexican version of Halloween.
+Many believe Día de los Muertos serves as a passageway between the real and spirit worlds so that loved ones can cross over and visit with their families.
 It’s an occasion of remembrance and celebration of life rooted in Indigenous Mexican culture and complex colonial history.
-Modern traditions associated with Día de Los Muertos were blended over centuries by European-imposed practices (like All Saints’ Day) and efforts by Mexicans to hold onto their country’s cultural and indigenous identity.
+Modern traditions associated with Día de los Muertos were blended over centuries by European-imposed practices (like All Saints’ Day) and efforts by Mexicans to hold onto their country’s cultural and indigenous identity.

 The original drawing for the Calavera Catrina, black ink on beige paper.